arpg/Documentation/Installation/README.md

 ### Basic

 Dependencies common to most of the libraries:
-* CMake 3 with ccmake,
+* CMake 2.8 with ccmake,
 * Eigen3,
-* Optioanlly, GCC 4.6 (a higher version can be used except for Kangaroo).
+* Optioanlly, GCC 4.6 (a higher version can be used, although it takes some time for us to confirm compatibility with the bleeding edge).

 The usual way to build a library or application that supports CMake (contains a `CMakeLists.txt` file) is as following: